Links for K-12 Teachers | Assessment Assistance | On-Line Practice Modules | Daily Dose of the Web

 categorize the correlation of a scatter plot using real-world data (i.e., positive, negative, strong, or weak)

-4. Explanation of Scatter Plots from the Engineering Statistics Handbook
+3. Explanation of Scatter Plot s from the Engineering Statistics Handbook

-5. Scatter Plot Applet - This applet draws a scatter plot of points (a,b), where the data is taken from an input table.
+4. Scatter Plot Applet - This applet draws a scatter plot of points (a,b), where the data is taken from an input table.
 The table is on the left side of the applet and can be edited by the user.
+This site is interactive and allows students to play a game or input or collect data

-7. Weather and Spreadsheets - Java applet which allows you to enter data and display a scatter plot or a column chart of the data entered
+6. Weather and Spreadsheets - Java applet which allows you to enter data and display a scatter plot or a column chart of the data entered This site is interactive and allows students to play a game or input or collect data

 determine the number of possible outcomes for a given experiment (i.e. the multiplication counting principle, permutations, or combinations)